andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 Start by creating a `sorbet` branch for the Sorbet migration.
 This will be fairly short-lived, and only needed for the initial setup.

-## CI
+## Setting up CI

-Although Jumpstart provides a GitHub Actions CI script, we'll instead use [setup-rails](https://www.andywaite.com/2022/04/15/reusable-github-actions-rails-workflow.html) since it will detect if Sorbet is in use and run additional checks.
+Although Jumpstart Pro provides a GitHub Actions CI script, we'll instead use [setup-rails](https://www.andywaite.com/2022/04/15/reusable-github-actions-rails-workflow.html) since it will detect if Sorbet is in use and run additional checks.
 We'll also enable the `standard` option, since that's what Jumpstart uses instead of RuboCop.

 ```yml
 name: Verify